Teacher Training · 7-Month Certification · 2026 Cohort

 If you're the one who holds everyone else

 Talk, screens, and four walls only reach so far.
-You sense your clients need something embodied — beyond "so how does that feel?" — but you don't have the modality.
+You sense your clients need something embodied but you don't have the modality.

-You've done meaningful work for years, often without a single peer you can go deep with.
-You're ready for a community that gets you.
+You've done meaningful work for years, often with no peer you can really go deep with.
+You're ready for people who get it.

-You already believe nature, creativity, and ritual are medicine.
-You've just never had a structure to bring them into your practice — or the permission to receive them yourself.
+You already know nature, creativity, and ritual are medicine.
+You've just never had a structure for bringing them into your work, or the space to receive them yourself.

 The practice at the center of it all

 Nothing is bought and nothing is drawn.
-You arrange what's already on the ground — leaves, petals, stones, bark.
-That's exactly why it works for clients who'd never call themselves creative.
+You arrange what's already on the ground: leaves, petals, stones, bark.
+There's nothing to get wrong.

 You build it, behold it, and let it return to the earth.
-For anyone holding grief or change, the altar isn't a metaphor for letting go — it's the practice of it.
+There's no finished, no perfect, nothing to keep.
+For anyone holding grief or change, the altar is a practice of letting go.

 What it gives back to you

-What happens when you let your body touch the living body of the earth — on purpose, every month.
+What happens when you let your body touch nature's body, on purpose, every month.

 The antidote to fear.
 A reliable way to meet uncertainty with your hands instead of your worry.